maybethemuhammadibrahim/Vault_Main/001-DSA/BFS,DFS,TopologicalSort.md

         * *Important:* Push neighbors in **Reverse Order** (e.g., if you want to visit Left then Right, push Right first then Left).
 3.  **Repeat:** Keep going until the Stack is empty.

-> **Visual Tip:** Imagine solving a maze.
-You go down one path until you hit a dead end, then you backtrack to the last junction and try the next path.

 ---

 ### 3. Topological Sorting (DFS Method)